johnsonandjohnson/Bodiless-JS/packages/bodiless-tokens/README.md

 })(BasicCard);
 ```

-We can also use the `startWith()` HOC, instead of replacing the whole component, it will only replace the base component but still use any hoc that might have wrapped it.
+We can also use the `startWith()` HOC, instead of replacing the whole component, it will only replace the base component but still use any HOC that might have wrapped it.

 As with FClasses, HOCs created via `withDesign()` are themselves reusable, so
 we can write: